-- Attachment locations in the front supporting columns: (From the bottom) 1U center and 2U bottom - Attachment locations in the rear supporting columns: (From the bottom) 1U center and 2U center
+- Attachment locations in the front supporting columns: (From the bottom) 1U center and 2U bottom - Attachment locations in the rear supporting columns: (From the bottom) 1U center and 2U center a.
+Attach cage nuts from the inside of the rack.

-Figure 3-14 Cage nut attachment locations in the supporting columns of the rack
+Figure 3-15 Cage nut attachment locations in the supporting columns of the rack